jetbrains-academy/SimpleAndroidApp/Building UI elements/Add a textbox/task.md

  - Drag the **Plain Text** into the design editor and drop it near the top of the layout.
 This is an **EditText** widget that accepts plain text input.
  - Click the view in the design editor.
-You can now see the square handles to resize the view on each corner, and the circular constraint anchors on each side.
+You can now see the square handles to resize the view on each corner and the circular constraint anchors on each side.
    For better control, you might want to zoom in on the editor.
 To do so, use the **Zoom** buttons in the **Layout Editor** toolbar.
  - Click and hold the anchor on the top side, drag it up until it snaps to the top